LGBTQ culture in St. Louis: 1970–1980s

+The Gateway Motorcycle Club was a LGBTQ biker club associated with leather subculture based in St. Louis.
+It was established in 1973 and remained active until 2014.
+The name of the group came from the Gateway Arch in St. Louis.

 Various pride marches and demonstrations were organized throughout the 1970s.
 Chuck Charleston, a bartender at Red Bull in East St. Louis, organized a procession of cars that ended in a large gathering in Forest Park in 1971.
 Student organizations held celebrations and hosted nationally known activists at Washington University in St. Louis and Southern Illinois University Edwardsville.
 Metropolitan Community Church in St. Louis was established in 1972 with a mission to serve the gay and lesbian community.
 The church served as a center for organizing and hosted a gay pride rally in 1977.
 The first city sanctioned Celebration of Lesbian and Gay Pride occurred April 12–20, 1980, with a full week of activities, ending with the landmark Walk for Charity and Rally.
 Sponsors included community and ally businesses as well as religious organizations.
 Some participants used pseudonyms or wore disguises in fear of reprisal.

 St. Louis Effort for AIDS was established by volunteers in 1985, raising money to support people affected by HIV/AIDS through Dining Out For Life and drag shows.

 In 1989, the organization Blacks Assisting Blacks Against AIDS (BABAA) was established to educate the St. Louis African American community about HIV/AIDS.
 They later found a physical office and did educational outreach, including distributing condoms at clubs.

-1990-2000s
+1990–2000s

 In 1990, the St. Louis Gender Foundation began public outreach, including HIV/AIDS education and a booth at Pride.
 They had previously met privately as Tri-Ess or the Gateway Femmes.

-University of Missouri–St. Louis was among the first to recognize LGBT History Month, founded by graduate student Rodney Wilson in 1994.
+University of Missouri–St. Louis was among the first to recognize LGBTQ History Month, founded by graduate student Rodney Wilson in 1994.

-In 1995, BABAA and other African American community members organized B-Boy Blues Festival, and in 1999 established the annual St. Louis Black Pride.
+In 1995, BABAA and other African American community members organized the B-Boy Blues Festival, and in 1999 established the annual St. Louis Black Pride.

-Recent
+2000–present

 The Pride Center, located between the Grove neighborhood and Grand, opened in 2017 under St. Louis PrideFest and closed at the end of 2021 citing financial issues related to the COVID-19 pandemic.
-The organization had previous operated an LGBT Center in the Grove that closed in 2014.
+The organization had previous operated an LGBTQ Center in the Grove that closed in 2014.

 In 2023, Mayor Tishaura Jones designated October 22 as "St. Louis Vogue Day."

+In 2024, the Missouri History Museum featured the exhibit Gateway to Pride.